-Cisco wireless controllers streamline the administration of Wi-Fi environments by centralizing the deployment and control of wireless APs, optimizing Wi-Fi throughput by minimizing the effects of radio interference, improving Wi-Fi uptime with rapid and automatic failover, and hardening security by uncovering cyber threats and filtering traffic content based on user ID and location.
+Cisco wireless controllers simplify the management of Wi-Fi networks by centralizing the deployment and administration of wireless access points, optimizing Wi-Fi throughput by minimizing the effects of radio congestion, improving Wi-Fi uptime with fast and automatic failover, and hardening protection by uncovering cyber threats and filtering traffic content based on user type and location.

-Cisco WiFi controllers work with Cisco's Prime Infrastructure platform, which can support up to 6,000 Wi-Fi access points and 64,000 clients.
-Cisco's family of wireless controllers are offered at prices and with feature sets suitable for networks that run from branch offices to service provider networks, enterprises, and dense campus deployments.
-Cisco's 802.11ax controllers and Wi-Fi access points are designed to provide the same level of security, speed and robustness that companies are accustomed to from their wired network.
-Cisco's technology includes integrated mobility support like Voice over IP, HD video, and safe guest access.
-Cisco's Prime Infrastructure platform allows businesses to build systems that integrate wired and wireless networks into a centrally managed ecosystem that delivers a seamless and productive work environment.
+Cisco's WiFi controllers work with Cisco's Prime Infrastructure platform, which can accommodate as many as 6,000 wireless access points and 64,000 clients.
+Cisco's line of wireless controllers are offered at prices and with feature sets suitable for networks that run from small or home offices to service provider systems, enterprises, and dense campus deployments.
+Cisco's 802.11ax controllers and APs are engineered to deliver the same standard of security, speed and robustness that users are accustomed to in their wired environments.
+Cisco's technology includes integrated mobility support such as IP voice, HD video, and protected guest access.
+Cisco's Prime Infrastructure platform makes it possible for businesses to implement environments that combine wired and wireless networks into a unified solution that provides a seamless and productive work environment.

-Progent's seasoned wireless consultants can help you to assess the business benefits of installing Cisco Wi-Fi controllers to administer WiFi environments of any size.
-Progent can help your business to support and debug your current Cisco Wi-Fi ecosystem or assist you to design and implement a cost-effective migration from older wireless controllers to modern products to deliver enhanced performance and protection and to simplify administration.
+Progent's seasoned Wi-Fi experts can assist you to determine the business value of deploying Cisco Wi-Fi controllers to manage WiFi networks of any scale.
+Progent can help your business to maintain and debug your current Cisco wireless solution or assist you to plan and implement an efficient transition from earlier generation Wi-Fi controllers to modern models to get enhanced functionality and protection and to simplify administration.

-Cisco's new generation wireless controllers have the performance to handle 802.11ac Wave 2 Wi-Fi
+Cisco's latest generation wireless controllers have the performance needed to handle 802.11ac Wave 2 Wi-Fi

-Progent's Cisco-certified network consultants offer low-cost remote consulting and support services across the U.S. to help organizations to create and refine Wi-Fi networks.
-Progent also offers on-premises support in major metropolitan areas across the United States and in Toronto, Canada.
-In addition, Progent can provide affordable online and onsite Wi-Fi Site surveys to help your company to plan a Wi-Fi network with wireless access points located and configured efficiently for your specific site layout, application workloads, and client density.
+Progent's Cisco-certified network consultants offer low-cost remote consulting and support services across the U.S. to help businesses to build and enhance Wi-Fi networks.
+Progent can also provide on-premises support in larger metropolitan areas throughout the United States and in Toronto, Canada.
+In addition, Progent can provide economical remote and on-premises wireless Site surveys to assist your company to plan a Wi-Fi network with wireless access points placed and set up optimally for your particular site environment, application workloads, and user density.

-Cisco Wave 2 wireless controllers allow fast communication, deployment, management, monitoring and debugging for Cisco Wi-Fi appliances and software services.
-Cisco offers both physical and virtual Wi-Fi controllers for centralized administration of WiFi environments, but WLANs with many wireless APs are better served by physical wireless controllers.
-Current generation Wi-Fi controller appliances from Cisco offer major benefits in comparison to Wave 1 and earlier products including greater throughput, simultaneous support for both 1G and 10G interfaces, improved application visibility and control, and hardened, built-in protection.
+Cisco Wave 2 Wi-Fi controllers allow fast communication, provisioning, administration, analysis and debugging for Cisco Wi-Fi devices and services.
+Cisco has developed both physical and software-based Wi-Fi controllers for centralized administration of WiFi networks, but WLANs with many wireless access points are better served by hardware-based Wi-Fi controllers.
+Current generation Wi-Fi controller devices from Cisco offer significant advantages in comparison to Wave 1 and earlier models including higher performance, simultaneous support for both 1G and 10G Ethernet, improved application visibility and control (AVC), and advanced, integrated security.

-The Cisco 3504 WiFi Controller is a value-priced appliance available in a desktop enclosure and intended for smaller organizations.
-You can use the 3504 in a centralized network architecture such as in small branch and remote offices administered over the WAN with FlexConnect, or in bridge deployments where Ethernet cabling is sparse.
-The 3504 Wi-Fi controller supports as many as 150 access points and 3,000 client users, delivers 4 Gbps throughput, and supports 4,096 VLANs.
-The 3504 controller features a Cisco Multigigabit port and four 1-GB Ethernet ports.
-APs can be attached directly to the controller through two Power over Ethernet (PoE) ports.
-The 3504 Wi-Fi controller features subsecond failover for APs and users, which provides nonstop availability for apps.
-Like other Wave 2 wireless controllers available from Cisco, the 3504 device has the built-in capability to communicate with Cisco Prime Infrastructure, Cisco Mobility Services Engine, and Cisco 5520 and 8540 WiFi controllers.
+The Cisco 3504 WiFi Controller is a value-priced device with a desktop body and intended for small and medium-sized businesses.
+You can install the 3504 model in a centralized WLAN architecture such as in small branch and home-based offices administered over the wide-area network with Cisco FlexConnect, or in mesh deployments where Ethernet cabling is limited.
+The 3504 Wi-Fi controller supports as many as 150 WiFi access points and 3,000 users, offers 4 Gbps throughput, and supports up to 4,096 VLANs.
+Cisco's 3504 wireless controller includes a Cisco Multigigabit port (up to 5 Gigabit Ethernet) and four 1-Gigabit Ethernet ports.
+Access points can be connected to the controller via two Power over Ethernet (PoE) ports.
+The 3504 wireless controller offers subsecond failover for APs and clients, which allows nonstop availability for applications.
+As with other Wave 2 Wi-Fi controllers available from Cisco, the 3504 model has the built-in capability to communicate with Cisco Prime Infrastructure, Cisco Mobility Services Engine, and Cisco 5520 and 8540 WLAN controllers.

-Cisco's 5520 WiFi Controller, available in a 1 rack unit (RU) enclosure, is designed to support midsize to large organizations and campus environments and can be used in centralized, distributed, and mesh architectures.
-The 5520 wireless controller supports up to 1,500 APs and 20,000 clients, delivers 20 Gbps performance, and supports 4,096 VLANs.
-The 5520 model controller includes two 10 GE ports and incorporates SSD storage, redundant fans, optional backup power supplies, and subsecond failover for high availability.
+Cisco's 5520 WiFi Controller, available in a 1 rack unit (RU) package, is intended to support midsize to large organizations and campus networks and can be run in centralized, distributed, and mesh deployments.
+The 5520 wireless controller can handle up to 1,500 APs and 20,000 client users, delivers 20 Gbps throughput, and supports 4,096 VLANs.
+The 5520 model controller features two 10 GE interfaces and features solid-state storage, backup fans, optional backup power supplies, and subsecond failover for high availability.

-Cisco wireless controllers reduce the effort and cost required to deploy, monitor, and troubleshoot wireless networks by centralizing control of critical functions such as provisioning APs, enforcing single-point policies across converged wired/wireless networks, supporting enterprise-wide QoS for IP voice and video, monitoring and optimizing network health, implementing wireless intrusion prevention system (wIPS) capabilities to defend against cyber break-ins and Denial of Service attacks, and managing IPv6 and dual-stack clients.
-Cisco has developed wireless LAN controllers for organizations of any size and can provide standalone desktop appliances, modular plug-in controllers for Cisco routers and switches, and switches with integrated wireless network controllers.
+Cisco wireless controllers reduce the time and expense needed to configure, manage, and operate wireless networks by offering single-point control of critical functions such as provisioning APs, enforcing single-point policies throughout converged wired/wireless LANs, supporting enterprise-wide Quality of Service (QoS) for IP voice and HD video, tracking and troubleshooting network health, implementing wireless intrusion prevention system (wIPS) capabilities to guard against cyber break-ins and Denial of Service attacks, and handling IPv6 clients.
+Cisco has developed wireless LAN controllers for businesses of any size and offers desktop or rackmount controllers, modular plug-in controllers for Cisco routers and Catalyst switches, and switches with built-in wireless network controllers.

-Cisco's Wave 1 WiFi LAN controllers include Cisco CleanAir tools to minimize RF interference and create self-healing and self-optimizing wireless networks for maximum 802.11n and 802.11ac performance and security.
-Integrated Bonjour Gateways permit discovery throughout WLAN, LAN and WAN for Apple applications.
-For fault tolerance, Cisco wireless network controllers allow wireless access point and client stateful failover by permitting a backup HA wireless controller to synch with a primary wireless controller for AP license tabulation, CAPWAP keys, and AP CAPWAP state.
-If the primary wireless controller fails, thousands of APs and clients can switchover at subsecond speeds to the secondary controller.
+Cisco's Wave 1 wireless network controllers include Cisco CleanAir technology to minimize signal interference and produce self-optimizing wireless LANs for maximum 802.11n and 802.11ac performance and protection.
+Integrated Apple Bonjour Gateways permit discovery, advertisement and policy across WLAN, LAN and WAN for Apple-based applications.
+For fault tolerance, Cisco wireless network controllers support AP and client stateful failover by permitting a standby HA controller to synchronize with a main controller for access point license count, CAPWAP state and roaming keys, and AP CAPWAP state.
+In case the main wireless controller goes down, thousands of wireless access points and wireless clients can failover in less than a second to the secondary wireless LAN controller.

-Cisco's Wireless Controller Module for ISR Routers with UCS-E offers entry-level 802.11n and 802.11ac support for Cisco 2900 and 3900 routers used by smaller businesses and branches.
-This value-priced and scalable solution can support up to 200 wireless access points and as many as 6000 clients.
-(To find out concerning Progent's remote and onsite consulting services for Cisco routers, see Cisco router deployment and management support.)
+Cisco's Wireless Controller Module for ISR G2 Routers with UCS-E provides entry-level 802.11n and 802.11ac support for Cisco 2900 and 3900 Series routers deployed by small to medium-sized businesses and satellite offices.
+This value-priced and expandable solution can support from five to 200 APs and up to 6000 wireless clients.
+(To find out about Progent's remote and on-premises consulting and troubleshooting services for Cisco routers, refer to Cisco router configuration and troubleshooting consulting.)

-Cisco 2500 Series Wireless Controllers are value-priced desktop appliances that simplify the deployment and operation of wireless networks for small to medium-sized enterprises and branches.
-The 2500 Series wireless controller can manage 5 to 75 APs and up to 1000 clients and offers throughput of up to 1 Gbps.
+Cisco 2500 Wireless Controllers are value-priced desktop appliances that simplify the deployment and management of Wi-Fi LANs for SMBs and branches.
+The Cisco 2500 wireless controller can manage from five to 75 access points and 1000 clients and offers sustained performance of 1 Gbps.

-The Cisco 5500 Series Wireless Controller is an expandable 1RU unit intended for medium-sized to large organizations and campus environments and can support 500 APs and 7,000 wireless clients while providing 8 Gbps performance.
-The Cisco 5760 Wireless Controller is a 1RU device designed for mid-to-large campuses with the ability to manage 1000 access points and 12,000 wireless clients and providing performance of 60 Gbps to handle high wireless client densities and high usage of video-intensive applications.
+The Cisco 5500 Wireless Controller is a scalable 1RU appliance intended for mid-to-large sized enterprises and campuses and can support 500 APs and 7,000 clients while delivering 8 Gbps throughput.
+The Cisco 5760 Series Wireless Controller is a 1RU device designed for mid-to-large campuses with the ability to manage up to 1000 wireless access points and 12,000 wireless clients and delivering performance of 60 Gbps to accommodate high client densities and high usage of media-rich applications.

-The Cisco Flex 7500 Series Wireless Controller is designed to manage thousands of wireless branches from a single location, avoiding the costs of a wireless controller at each remote site.
-The 1RU rackmount Flex 7500 allows you to create a private cloud to deploy, monitor, maintain, and troubleshoot as many as 6000 wireless access points and 64,000 wireless clients while supporting 1 Gbps throughput.
-The Cisco 8500 Wireless Controller is a 1RU device designed to monitor and control wireless environments for very large campuses or service providers and can scale to support 6000 wireless points and up to 64,000 clients while offering 10 Gbps performance.
+Cisco's Flex 7500 Wireless Controller is intended to enable centralized management of massive collections of wireless branches from a single datacenter, avoiding the requirement for a Wi-Fi controller at each branch.
+The 1RU Flex 7500 appliance lets you create a private cloud to configure, track, manage, and troubleshoot up to 6000 access points and 64,000 clients while handling 1 Gbps throughput.
+The Cisco 8500 Wireless Controller is a 1RU rackmount appliance engineered to manage wireless environments for large campuses or service providers and can be expanded to handle up to 6000 wireless points and up to 64,000 clients while offering 10 Gbps performance.